cancel

 Image 5: Query execution metrics with Small Serverless SQL Warehouse after warehouse restart.Image 5: Query execution metrics with Small Serverless SQL Warehouse after warehouse restart.

 In the next step of our test, we resized the Serverless SQL Warehouse from Small to Medium.
 Then, we reran the same query, once again.
-As shown in Image 6, the wall-clock metrics revealed an execution time of 10 seconds and 609 milliseconds.
+As shown in Image 6, the overall duration of the query took 4 seconds and 71 milliseconds.

 Notably, the IO metrics presented in Image 7 were empty; this indicates that the engine retrieved the result from the remote query result cache without actually executing the query.